-At the three proposed Survey Areas, ~7,500 km of seismic data would be collected.
-All data acquisition in Areas 1 and 3 would occur in water >1,000 m deep.
-Area 2 ranges in depth from 50-5,700 m; most of the survey effort (60 percent) would occur in water >1,000 m deep; less than one percent would occur in shallow water <100 m deep.
-There could be additional seismic operations in the project area associated with equipment testing, re-acquisition due to reasons such as but not limited to equipment malfunction, data degradation during poor weather, or interruption due to shutdown or track deviation in compliance with IHA requirements.
+There could be additional seismic operations in the project area associated with equipment testing, re-acquisition due to reasons such as but not limited to equipment malfunction, data degradation during poor weather, or interruption due to shut-down or track deviation in compliance with IHA requirements.
 To account for these additional seismic operations, 25 percent has been added in the form of operational days, which is equivalent to adding 25 percent to the proposed line km to be surveyed.

-In addition to the operations of the airgun array, a multibeam echosounder (MBES) and a sub-bottom profiler (SBP) would also be operated continuously throughout the survey, but not during transits to and from the project area.
-MBES and SBP data are essential for selecting core sites and for interpreting geological and oceanographic processes that affect the southern Argentine margin.
-A 12-kilohertz (kHz) pinger would be used during coring to track the depth.
-All planned geophysical data acquisition activities would be conducted by SIO and UW with onboard assistance by the scientists who have proposed the study.
+In addition to the operations of the airgun array, a hull-mounted multibeam echosounder (MBES) and a sub-bottom profiler (SBP) would also be operated from the Thompson continuously throughout the seismic surveys, but not during transits to and from the project area.
+All planned data acquisition and sampling activities would be conducted by SIO and UW with on board assistance by the scientists who have proposed the project.
 The vessel would be self-contained, and the crew would live aboard the vessel for the entire cruise.

-R/V Thompson has a length of 83.5 m, a beam of 16 m, and a full load draft of 5.8 m.
-It is equipped with twin 360°azimuth stern thrusters each powered by 3,000-hp DC motors and a water-jet bow thruster powered by a 1100-hp DC motor.
+The Thompson has a length of 83.5 m, a beam of 16 m, and a full load draft of 5.8 m.
+It is equipped with twin 360°azimuth stern thrusters each powered by 3,000-hp DC motors and a water-jet bow thruster powered by a 1,100-hp DC motor.
 An operation speed of ~9-15 km/ h (~5-8 kn) would be used during seismic acquisition.
-When not towing seismic survey gear, R/V Thompson cruises at 22 km/h (12 kn) and has a maximum speed of 26.9 km/h (14.5 kn).
+When not towing seismic survey gear, the Thompson cruises at 22 km/h (12 kn) and has a maximum speed of 26.9 km/h (14.5 kn).
 It has a normal operating range of ~24,400 km.
-R/V Thompson would also serve as the platform from which vesselbased protected species visual observers (PSVO) would watch for marine mammals and before and during airgun operations.
+The Thompson would also serve as the platform from which vessel-based protected species visual observers (PSVO) would watch for marine mammals and before and during airgun operations.

-During the survey, R/V Thompson would tow two 45-in3 GI airguns and a streamer containing hydrophones.
+During the survey, the Thompson would tow two 45-in3 GI airguns and a streamer containing hydrophones.
 The generator chamber of each GI gun, the one responsible for introducing the sound pulse into the ocean, is 45 in3.
 The larger (105 in3) injector chamber injects air into the previously generated bubble to maintain its shape and does not introduce more sound into the water.
-The 45-in3 GI airguns would be towed 21 m behind R/V Thompson, 2 m (during 5-kn high-quality surveys) or 8 m (8-kn reconnaissance surveys) apart, side by side, at a depth of 2-4 m.
-Highquality surveys with the 2-m airgun separation configuration would use a streamer up to 1,600-m long, whereas the reconnaissance surveys with the 8-m airgun separation configuration would use a 200-m streamer.
-Seismic pulses would be emitted at intervals of 25 m for the 5-kn surveys using the 2-m GI airgun separation and at 50 m for the 8-kn surveys using the 8-m airgun separation.
+The 45-in3 GI airguns would be towed 21 m behind the Thompson, 2 m (during 5-kn high-quality surveys) or 8 m (8-kn reconnaissance surveys) apart, side by side, at a depth of 2-4 m.
+Highquality surveys with the 2-m airgun separation configuration would use a streamer up to 1,600-m long, whereas the reconnaissance surveys with the 8m airgun separation configuration would use a 200-m streamer.
+Seismic pulses would be emitted at intervals of 25 m for the 5-kn surveys using the 2m GI airgun separation and at 50 m for the 8-kn surveys using the 8-m airgun separation.